cloudteck02/flexile/README.md

 # Flexile

-Contractor payments as easy as 1-2-3.
+Contractor payments are as easy as 1-2-3.

 ## Setup